ARM-software/psa-api/doc/ext-pake/api/pake.rst

         *   The algorithm in ``cipher_suite`` is not a PAKE algorithm.
         *   The PAKE primitive in ``cipher_suite`` is not compatible with the PAKE algorithm.
         *   The hash algorithm in ``cipher_suite`` is invalid, or not compatible with the PAKE algorithm and primitive.
+        *   The key confirmation value in ``cipher_suite`` is not compatible with the PAKE algorithm and primitive.
         *   The key type for ``password_key`` is not :code:`PSA_KEY_TYPE_PASSWORD` or :code:`PSA_KEY_TYPE_PASSWORD_HASH`.
         *   ``password_key`` is not compatible with ``cipher_suite``.
     .. retval:: PSA_ERROR_NOT_SUPPORTED